luxorishere/pythontheory/javanotes.md

 ## Unit 3
 ### Syllabus in one shot

-- Functional Interfaces: Interfaces with a single abstract method, enabling lambda expressions.
+- *Functional Interfaces*: Interfaces with a single abstract method, enabling lambda expressions.

-- Lambda Expressions: Concise syntax for defining anonymous functions, enhancing code readability, and enabling functional programming paradigms.
+- *Lambda Expressions*: Concise syntax for defining anonymous functions, enhancing code readability, and enabling functional programming paradigms.

-- Method References: Simplified syntax for referencing methods without invoking them directly.
+- *Method References*: Simplified syntax for referencing methods without invoking them directly.

 - Stream API: Enables functional-style operations on sequences of elements, promoting efficient and concise code.

 - Default Methods: Methods within interfaces with default implementations, facilitating interface evolution without breaking existing implementations.

-- Static Method: Methods that can be called directly on a class without needing an instance.
+- *Static Method*: Methods that can be called directly on a class without needing an instance.

-- Base64 Encode and Decode: Functions for encoding and decoding data in Base64 format.
+- *Base64 Encode and Decode*: Functions for encoding and decoding data in Base64 format.

 - Each Method: Simplified iteration over collections using lambda expressions.

-- Try-with-resources: Automatic resource management by ensuring resources are closed after being used.
+- *Try-with-resources*: Automatic resource management by ensuring resources are closed after being used.

-- Type Annotations: Annotations that can be applied to types to provide additional type information.
+- *Type Annotations*: Annotations that can be applied to types to provide additional type information.

 - Repeating Annotations: Annotations that can be applied multiple times to a declaration.

-- Java Module System: Enables modular programming by encapsulating code into modules with explicit dependencies.
+- *Java Module System*: Enables modular programming by encapsulating code into modules with explicit dependencies.

 - Diamond Syntax with Anonymous Class: Simplified syntax for creating instances of anonymous classes using the diamond operator.

 - Inner Anonymous Class: Anonymous class defined within another class without a name.

-- Local Variable Type Inference: Allows the compiler to infer the type of local variables, reducing verbosity in code.
+- *Local Variable Type Inference*: Allows the compiler to infer the type of local variables, reducing verbosity in code.

-- Switch Expressions: Enhanced switch statement that can return a value, improving code expressiveness.
+- *Switch Expressions*: Enhanced switch statement that can return a value, improving code expressiveness.

 - Yield Keyword: Used in switch expressions to return a value and terminate the switch block.